Octavius-Dante/Tetra-Proxima/CAPM-DAY-2/Readme.md

 Now when this table get deployed it will give error due to a reason of currency_code field name
 </br> there is already a currency property in sap-commons which will change the name to currency_code
-</br> our file contains same name so now it will be currency_code_code (check the above termional refernce code for understanding)
+</br> our file contains same name so now it will be currency_code_code (check the above terminal reference code for understanding)
 </br> so appropriate name change to the (csv) file and (cds) file is needed.

 </br>